 All these changes together cause the physical and chemical changes that characterise menopause, bringing with them hot flushes, mood changes, and menstrual cycle changes.

 The FSH test is not always very accurate, since your FSH levels can fluctuate during the day or day to day during perimenopause.
 This can be misleading.
 Once you have become menopausal, however, FSH levels will stay high, but you won’t need a test to tell you that – you will know.

 The best time to take the FSH test is three days after your period starts – if your result is >10 IU/L, it indicates a perimenopausal state.
 Oestradiol levels should also be taken at the same time, with a reading of <150 pmol/l suggestive of perimenopause.

 If you have had a hysterectomy and there is doubt regarding your test due to no periods, FSH alone may be useful in determining what is going on.
 Progesterone and oestrogen tests are even less reliable due to fluctuations, and are typically a waste of time and money.
 If you are on oral hormone replacement therapy, results will be inaccurate.

 The look of your vaginal walls is a good indicator of where you’re at, with thinner, drier, easily-disturbed tissue a good indicator of lowered oestrogen levels.

 How can I tell if I am menopausal?

-If you haven’t had a period for a year, and there is nothing else to suggest something is wrong (you are too young, there is unusual bleeding or other symptoms), then you can suppose that menopause has arrived.
+If you haven’t had a period for a year, and there is no other obvious cause (i.e. you are too young, there is unusual bleeding or other symptoms), then you can suppose that menopause has arrived.